8x8 Patch-Antenna-Coupled TeraFET Detector Array for Terahertz Quantum-Cascade-Laser Applications: Experimental Results

 \subsection{Modulation bandwidth}

 Prior to testing the modulation bandwidth of the detector, it was necessary to determine the bandwidth limit of the measurement apparatus, which in this case was set by the QCL source.
 The gain dynamics of QCLs are intrinsically very fast, enabling modulation at frequencies up to \SI{35}{\giga\hertz}~\cite{gellie_injection-locking_2010}.
 However, in practice, this requires careful impedance matching between the drive electronics and the QCL ridge.
 To characterize the QCL bandwidth, a modulation was applied using a Keysight\texttrademark{} RF sweeper, via a bias-T. At low modulation frequencies, this has the effect of periodically raising the QCL above its lasing threshold.
 As such, an apparent reduction in the threshold current of the laser is observed in time-averaged THz power measurements~\cite{north_real-time_2023}.
 Using this approach, the modulation bandwidth of the 2.85~THz QCL was determined to be $f_{-3dB,QCL} \approx \SI{100}{\mega \hertz}$, thus enabling accurate detector characterization within this limit.
 The bandwidth of the TeraFET detector array was analyzed by recording the modulated QCL emission in the time-domain using a \SI{100}{\mega\hertz} Keysight DSOX2014A oscilloscope. \autoref{fig:BodePlot} shows the normalized $V_{rms}$-signal as a function of the modulation frequency for three different $V_{GS}$-potentials.
-We found $f_{-3dB}(V_{GS}=\SI{0,55}{\volt})=\SI{15.5}{\mega \hertz}$ and $f_{-3dB}=\SI{21}{\mega \hertz}$ for $V_{GS}=\SI{0,7}{\volt}$ and \SI{0,8}{\volt}, which is consistent with the expected $RC$-limitations due to the decreasing $R_{DS}$ towards higher $V_{GS}$ (cf. \autoref{fig:Overview_Detector_IVdata_compSP}).
+Experimentally, we found $f_{-3dB}(V_{GS}=\SI{0,55}{\volt})=\SI{15.5}{\mega \hertz}$, which is consistent with the expected $RC$-limitations.
+For $V_{GS}=\SI{0,7}{\volt}$ and \SI{0,8}{\volt}, we found $f_{-3dB} \approx \SI{21}{\mega \hertz}$.
+Here, the maximum modulation bandwidth is no longer primarily limited by the detector resistance as $R_{DS}$ decreases with increasing $V_{GS}$ (c.f. \autoref{fig:Overview_Detector_IVdata_compSP}), but is instead limited by the available amplifier bandwidth. \footnote{Due to the chosen gain factor of 70, we expect approx. \SI{21,4}{\mega \hertz}.
+Transfer characteristics of the detector circuit simulated using TINA-TI \texttrademark{} software closely approximate the experimentally determined $f_{-3dB}$ bandwidths for all three cases.}

 A close comparison of \autoref{fig:array_results2934thz} with \autoref{fig:BodePlot} reveals that the most sensitive operating point differs from the $V_{GS}$-bias providing fastest operating point.